PacificBiosciences/HiFi-16S-workflow/README.md

 `mamba env create -n q2_test -f qiime2-2022.2-py38-linux-conda.yml`

-* I've received/downloaded 16S FASTQ that already has the primers trimmed, can I skip lima?
+* I've received/downloaded 16S FASTQ that already has the primers trimmed, can I skip primers removal?

-We recommend using lima to trim the primers as it works well for HiFi sequencing data.
+We recommend using the pipeline to trim the primers as it works well for HiFi sequencing data.
 However, there are many public dataset that may already have the full length primers trimmed, in which case you can specify `--skip_primer_trim` to skip primers trimming.
-If unsure, run with default pipeline and the lima demultiplexing rate (in the file `results/samples_demux_rate.tsv`) should be close to zero for all samples if the primers are already trimmed.
+If unsure, run with default pipeline and the cutadapt demultiplexing rate (in the file `results/samples_demux_rate.tsv`) should be close to zero for all samples if the primers are already trimmed.

+* How does the taxonomy classification work?

+We use the `assignTaxonomy` function from DADA2 to carry out taxonomy assignment.
+This pipeline uses 3 databases to classify the ASVs and the priority of assignment is Silva 138, followed by GTDB r202, then lastly RefSeq + RDP.
+This means for example if an ASV is not assigned at Species level using Silva, it will check if it can be assigned with GTDB.
+This ensure we assign as many ASVs as possible.
+There is also a VSEARCH taxonomy classification using Silva database only in the file called `results/vsearch_merged_freq_tax.tsv` that may work well in some cases as an alternative.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA,